 EndNote is another option, offered through the Web of Science database.
 It enables users to collect, organize, and format citations the Web of Science database and other ISI products and to input citations to any other outside matrials.
 To register, go into the Web of Science database and click on "EndNote" at the top of the screen.
 Endnote accounts can be accessed from any computer at the institution or off-campus through VPN.

-In mathematics, the literature of pure & applied mathematics and the literature of mathematics education have taken different pathways, so different lists are resources are indicated below.
+The major resources for finding math education literature are different from those that have been developed to cover the literature of pure & applied mathematics and statistics, so there are separate resource lists, below.
 Ask your librarian if you have questions about where and how to search.

 There are different ways that you can access the ERIC database.
 Here are two of them: